 Anca - "It would have to be London!"

-If I would have to choose a place in England I would go on holiday, it would have to be London.
+It would have to be London.
 I love going on holiday in London, there are so many things to see, it's exciting.
 I prefer living in a smaller city with less hassle, I like going on holidays in remote areas, but only London can make a holiday amazing for the rest of time.

 I've visited in London the well-known attractions like British Museum and V&A aswell as the famous London sight seeing bus, but I've also been to Fan Museum, Freud Museum and Hunterian and I loved it.
 There are so many places I want to see and I discover new things to add to my London bucket list with every holiday I take there.